On locally $n \times n$ grid graphs

 \section{Abstract}

 We investigate locally $n \times n$ grid graphs, that is, graphs in which the neighbourhood of any vertex is the Cartesian product of two complete graphs on $n$ vertices.
 We consider the subclass of these graphs for which each pair of vertices at distance two is joined by sufficiently many paths of length $2$.
 The number of such paths is known to be at most $2n$ by previous work of Blokhuis and Brouwer.
-We show that if each distance two pair is joined by at least $n-1$ paths of length $2$ then the diameter is bounded by $O(\log(n))$, while if each pair is joined by at least $2(n-1)$ such paths then the diameter is at most $3$ and we give a tight upper bound on the order of the graphs.
+We show that if each pair is joined by at least $2(n-1)$ such paths then the diameter is at most $3$ and we give a tight upper bound on the order of the graphs.
 We show that graphs meeting this upper bound are distance-regular antipodal covers of complete graphs.
 We exhibit an infinite family of such graphs which are locally $n \times n$ grid for odd prime powers $n$, and apply these results to locally $5 \times 5$ grid graphs to obtain a classification for the case where either all $\mu$-graphs have order at least $8$ or all $\mu$-graphs have order $c$ for some constant $c$.